PPBDS/tutorial.helpers/vignettes/instructions.md

 ### Knowledge Drops<a id="kd"></a>

-The most difficult part of tutorial creation is writing the "knowledge drops," the snippets of wisdom (and the associated links) which are used at the End of each Exercise.
+The most difficult part of tutorial creation is writing the "knowledge drops," the snippets of wisdom (and the associated links) which are used at the end of each Exercise.
 Some advice:

 * Do not expect this to be easy!
 Good knowledge drops are hard.